michaelKurowski/space-radar/README.md

 # About
+Mini project to play with some things.

-Finds potential danmgerous celestial objects that may hit Earth
+Finds potential danmgerous celestial objects that may hit Earth via NASA API.
 # Starting dev mode
 Run `npm run run:dev` to start a development mode
 # Running E2E tests